ryan-roemer/novanode-cloud-talk/docs/notes.md

 Advanced, other topics: (TODO)

-* v0.4.7 by default.
+* v0.4.7 by default (now v0.6.13).
 Buildpacks for more recent versions.
 * Secrets and process environment.
 * Multiple accounts (link).
 * First dyno for each individual app is free.